Fundamentals of Co-Design

 Who is leading this?

-This program is delivered by Dr Emma Blomkamp, who brings extensive experience in co-design facilitation and capability building, creating safe and engaging spaces for practitioner development.
+This program has been developed and is delivered by Dr Emma Blomkamp, who brings extensive experience in co-design facilitation and capability building, creating safe and engaging spaces for practitioner development.
+In Brisbane, we are supported by co-facilitator Ruth Toomey, who combines government and social sector experience with skills in coaching and leading complex collaborations.

 This course is grounded in extensive experience delivering engaging and educational sessions to participants from around the world.
 It incorporates best practices in experiential learning and the latest thinking on ‘shades of co-design’ to provide a nuanced understanding of how creative and participatory methods can be applied in different contexts.